django-functest/django-functest/docs/common.rst

       The current full URL

-   .. attribute:: is_full_browser_test

-      True for Selenium tests, False for WebTest tests.

    .. method:: get_url(name, *args, **kwargs)

       Gets the named URL, passing it through ``django.core.urlresolvers.reverse`` with ``*args`` and ``**kwargs``.